 Today, you'll have the opportunity to visit one of Mexico City's most emblematic areas: the canals of Xochimilco.
 Board a trajinera (a colorful flat-bottomed boat) to tour the area's waterways while your guide shares the secrets of its biocultural richness.
-Stop at a demonstration chinampa (floating garden) to learn about the importance of the ancient chinampero agriculture system, and discover how traditional cultivation techniques and natural biofilters improve the water quality.
+Stop at a demonstration chinampa (floating garden) to learn about the importance of the ancient chinampero agriculture system and discover how traditional cultivation techniques and natural biofilters improve the water quality.
 Afterward, taste typical Xochimilco flavors as a cook prepares dishes made from local produce and products.

 Later on, you'll explore the picturesque neighborhood of Coyoacán.
 Characterized by cobblestone streets and a bohemian style, this tranquil area feels as if you've been transported outside the city.
 Pass the Callejón del Aguacate, a narrow road that holds local legends and myths, and see the church of La Plaza de la Conchita, where the first mass in the region was celebrated.
-Stop for churros and ice cream in the Centennial Garden, then head to one of the area's authentic coffee bars for a gastronomic experience based around the flavors of Mexican coffee.
+Stop for churros and ice cream in the Centennial Garden, then head to one of the area's authentic coffee bars for a gastronomic experience based on the flavors of Mexican coffee.

-Day 4: See the Pyramids of Teotihuacan, Transfer to PueblaToday's adventure starts early, with a transfer out of the capital to the mystical archaeological site of Teotihuacan.
+Day 4: See the Pyramids of Teotihuacán, Transfer to PueblaToday's adventure starts early, with a transfer out of the capital to the mystical archaeological site of Teotihuacán.
 Explore the "City of the Gods" on foot, starting with a walk along the Calzada de Los Muertos (Avenue of the Dead).
 Climb the majestic Pyramid of the Sun, then continue to the Pyramid of the Moon for splendid views across the site.
 Afterward, spend some time at the Temple of Quetzalcoatl, where the best-preserved remains are found, and learn about obsidian, the prized stone of the Mayans still plentiful in the mines around the site.

 Day 5: Tortilla-Making in the Magical Town of CholulaToday's excursion takes you outside of Puebla to discover the town of Cholula, where you'll visit the local market for an introduction to the local gastronomy and its famous handmade tortillas.
 Considered a vital part of central Mexico's culinary identity, the art of tortilla making is a treasured heritage passed from generation to generation.
 Today's workshop will guide you through the process, from cultivation to preparation.
-Enjoy a delicious tasting afterward accompanied by refreshing drinks and other corn-based snacks.
+Enjoy a delicious tasting afterward, accompanied by refreshing drinks and other corn-based snacks.

-Day 6: Learn to Make Mole Poblano in PueblaPuebla is considered one of Mexico's foremost foodie destinations, with a vibrant gastronomy shaped by indigenous, Spanish, and Arab influences.
+Day 6: Learn to Make Mole Poblano in PueblaPuebla is considered one of Mexico's foremost foodie destinations, with a vibrant gastronomy shaped by Indigenous, Spanish, and Arab influences.
 It's also the birthplace of many traditional Mexican dishes— including the famous mole poblano (a savory sauce of poblano peppers and chocolate), which you'll learn to make today.